Skip to content

 Step 4: Add CloudWatch Servers to Monitor

-Same workflow as same-account monitoring.
+Same workflow as the access-key setup.
 The only difference is which monitoring account you pick in step 4.

 1. Open the Servers View (Window → Show View → Servers, if not already visible)